 Lake Superior is a sight to behold.
 One of the best ways to experience the lake is on the water.
 Vista Fleet has the best boating services in Duluth.
 They offer sightseeing and dinner cruises through Duluth Superior Harbor and Lake Superior.

 Knowledgeable and experienced tour guides head every sightseeing tour on Lake Superior.
 While on the tours, you have 360-degree views of the lake and learn more about Duluth and the region.

 The dinner cruises are great for a romantic holiday, birthday party, or other holiday.
 Vista Fleet can also accommodate large parties, including weddings.

 30. Visit Grand Marais

 Grand Marais shows up often on “best-of” lists – including ours!
-Named America’s Coolest Small Town and The Next Great Adventure Town, Grand Marais, is also home to the largest concentration of Ph.D. holders in the country and has a lot to live up to.
+Named America’s Coolest Small Town and The Next Great Adventure Town, Grand Marais is also home to the country’s largest concentration of Ph.D. holders and has much to live up to.

 - Best Places to Visit in Minnesota

 - Reasons to See Duluth Fall Colors in Minnesota